International students would face tougher scrutiny under a proposal being considered by the Trump Administration.

 Jeff Riedinger, vice president for global affairs at the UW, agreed this policy change would have a chilling effect on foreign students hoping to attend college in Seattle.
 And he said it would also take a toll on campus diversity.

 "We do a disservice to Washington resident students to bring them to a university that looks like their high school," Riedinger said.
-"They need to come to a university that looks like the world in which they will compete economically, politically, and the like."
+"They need to come to a university that looks like the world in which they will compete economically, politically."

 The Washington Post reports this proposal is still in the early stages and isn't likely to take effect for at least the next 18 months.